Home / Professional Development / APS Awards / Researchers / Joseph Erlanger Distinguished Lectureship of the APS Central Nervous System Section

 Award Description

-The recipient will be chosen, as a representative of the best within the discipline, from a slate of nominees by an anonymous vote of all members of the CNS Section Steering Committee.
-Lecturers will present at and actively participate in the American Physiology Summit.
+The recipient will be chosen, as a representative of the best within the discipline from a slate of nominees by an anonymous vote of the CNS Section Steering Committee members.
+The lecturers will present at and actively participate in the American Physiology Summit.

 Eligibility